Editorial Policies

 2. Peer Review Process

-• Relevance: The importance of the research question, its alignment with the journal’s thematic areas, and its potential contributions to the field.
+• Relevance: The importance of the research question, its alignment with the journal’s Aims and Scope, and its potential contributions to the specific fields of Health Informatics or Intelligent Computing.

-• Originality: The novelty and innovativeness of the research, particularly the extent to which it advances existing knowledge or explores uncharted areas.
+• Originality & Novelty: The innovativeness of the research, particularly the extent to which it advances existing knowledge, proposes new algorithms/frameworks, or addresses significant gaps in current literature.

-• Literature Review: The completeness and appropriateness of the literature cited, with an emphasis on primary sources and recent publications, ideally within the last 10 years.
+• Literature Review & State-of-the-Art: The completeness and appropriateness of the literature cited.
+We expect a strong emphasis on primary sources and recent publications (ideally within the last 3-5 years) to ensure the work benchmarks against the current state-of-the-art.

-• Results and Discussion: The clarity, depth, and logical consistency of the findings and their interpretation in the context of previous research.
+• Results and Discussion: The clarity, depth, and logical consistency of the findings.
+Interpretation must be grounded in evidence and compared critically with previous relevant studies.

-• Conclusion: The strength and relevance of the conclusions drawn, including implications for future research and practice.
+• Conclusion: The strength and relevance of the conclusions drawn, including clear limitations and implications for future research and practice.

-• Language and Style: The effectiveness of academic English used in presenting the research, including grammar, structure, and technical terminology.
+• Language and Presentation: The effectiveness of academic English used, including grammar, logical flow, and correct use of technical terminology.

 3. Revision and Re-evaluation